tkintis/jobs-feed/README.md

 ## Key Features and Decisions

+### Framework:

+The application is implemented using Angular 19 to leverage its robust framework and high-performance capabilities.

+### UI Library:

+PrimeNG is used for pre-built UI components, such as dialog boxes and data tables, ensuring a consistent and professional design.

+### Styling:

+TailwindCSS is integrated for utility-first styling, allowing for rapid and responsive UI development.

 ### Lazy Loading:

 Used lazy loading for components to enhance performance, especially with a real backend.